mickeyshaughnessy/BattleMonsters3001/README.md

 `contracts/` directory contains Solidity smart contracts.

-The game is organized around a game server API.
+The game is organized around a game server.
 The game server runs game worker processes, and exposes an API for game clients.

 # Eggs (MEGG)